background

 • Excess Cash on B/S = $20 million

-LBO Scenario 2.
-Non-CFDF Transaction
+3. LBO Non-CFDF Transaction Example

 The enterprise value remains $1 billion, so enterprise value is NOT impacted.

-Of course this time, the buyer is not just buying the enterprise, the buyer also assumes the $200m in debt, slightly offset by $20m in cash.
+Of course, this time, the buyer is not just buying the enterprise, the buyer also assumes the $200m in debt, slightly offset by $20m in cash.
 The acquirer is still getting the same business, just with a lot more debt.
 So, all else equal, the buyer would define the purchase price as:

-• Equity Purchase Price = $1 billion – $180 million = $820 million
+• Purchase Equity Value = $1 billion – $180 million = $820 million

-From the seller’s perspective, they receive $820m instead of $1 billion, but they don’t have lenders to pay off.
-Under either approach, ignoring any tax or other nuances that usually create a preference for cash-free debt-free, both approaches are economically identical.
+Under either scenario – ignoring any tax or other nuances that usually create a preference for a cash-free debt-free structure (CFDF) – the two approaches are economically identical.

-The exception to CFDF structure is when the target company is public (i.e. “go-privates”) or in larger mergers & acquisitions.
-These types of deals will not be structured as cash-free debt-free, and the acquirer will instead either acquirer each share via an offer price per share or acquire all the assets (including cash) and assume all the liabilities (including debt).
+In conclusion, those types of M&A deals will not be structured as cash-free debt-free (CFDF).
+Instead, the acquirer will acquire each share via an offer price per share or acquire all the assets (including cash) and assume all the liabilities (including debt).

 Comments

-8 Comments
+20 Comments

 most voted